Click here to register for the 2024 Move’n’Groove!

 There are bathrooms located at the park and we will also be providing portapotties on site.
 See the course map for restroom locations.

-For your convenience, you will be able to pick up your race packet Road Runner Sports (1326 10th Street, Berkeley) on Saturday April 22 from 12-3 PM.
+For your convenience, you will be able to pick up your race packet Road Runner Sports (1326 10th Street, Berkeley) on Saturday the day before the event from 12-3 PM.

-You will also be able to pick up your race packet the morning of the event from 9:00-9:45 AM but we highly encourage registrants to pick up the packet the day before (April 22).
+You will also be able to pick up your race packet the morning of the event from 8:45-9:30 AM but we highly encourage registrants to pick up the packet the day before.

 The quality of the roads is good — all four streets of the loop course are devoid of potholes and have fairly smooth pavement.
-The pavement on Key Route is more rough than the other streets, so you can skate on the sidewalk along this section of Albany High rather than on the street, if you wish.
+The pavement on Key Route is more rough than the other streets, but the sidewalk is nice along this section of Albany High.
+If you use the sidewalk, be attentive to pedestrians, trees, poles, and random debris.

-On the day of the event, the course will be cleared of debris and streets leading into the course will be closed with no parking allowed on the course itself.
+On the day of the event, streets leading into the course will be closed with no parking allowed on the course itself.

 Want to volunteer?
 We could definitely use your help!
 We will need people on the day of the event (and in the days leading up to the event) to help in a variety of tasks and functions including: